Scott County, Minnesota

 what kind of bug is this, and how can our community garden organically remove them? they look like box elder bugs, only more brown than red, and have eaten all of the squash in our community garden. any information would be wonderful to hear!

-Scott County Minnesota squash bugs almost 6 years ago
+Scott County Minnesota squash bugs about 6 years ago